So you want more tomatoes? It’s simple…. start pruning tomato plants! You’ll get the greatest yield when you learn how to prune tomato plants.

 If one does escape your notice and you need to cut it off, be sure that your pruner blade or sharp knife makes a clean cut.

-Near the end of the growing season it’s a good idea to top off the plant.
+Near the end of the growing season it’s good tomato plant care to top off the plant.
 Prune off all the growing tips so the fruit remaining on your plant will ripen fruit before the first frost.

 Keep the Lower Parts of Your Plants Clean!

-One very important aspect of pruning tomatoes to increase yield is to always keep the lower portions of the mature plant very thoroughly pruned.
+One very important aspect of pruning tomatoes to will help increase the yield of tomatoes.
+Always keep the lower portions of the mature plant very thoroughly pruned.

 Under no circumstances should your plant’s leaves ever be touching the ground.
-Keeping them off the ground will help keep them dry.
+Keeping them off the soil will help keep them dry.
 This helps prevent disease.

 Once a plant reaches a height of two or three feet, begun to produce blossoms and set fruit, cut off the foliage that is a foot or less from the ground.